jax-ml/jax-ai-stack/docs/JAX_machine_translation.md

 plt.legend()
 ```

 And eval set Loss and Accuracy - Accuracy does continue to rise, though it's hard-earned progress.
+Based on the training statistics, it's fair to say the process is laregly overfitting after roughly the 5th epoch.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(1, 2, figsize=(10, 10))